s-santoro/testdata_tool/README.md

 # testdata_tool
-Tool to improve manual labeling of test data.
+Tool to improve manual labelling of test data.
 The tool reads json-files inside `./files` and shows their respective HTML content.
 After pressing the correct label key, the file is copied into the corresponding folder:
 - Key "a" => `./files/pos_menu`